salkhon/suntech/README.md

 # SunTech
 SunTech is a project for the database course CSE216 of L2T2.
 The purpose of this project is to use databases to emulate a real world application.
 In this project we use databases in a webapp that sells tech products, mainly PC components.

+This application was built using Flask as its backend framework, and OracleDB as its database.
+The frontend was built using VanillaJS, HTML and CSS.

 ## Running on your PC

 ### 1. Cloning repo